uttori/uttori-storage-provider-json-file/docs/storage-provider.md

 <a name="StorageProvider+updateHistory"></a>

 ### storageProvider.updateHistory(slug, content, [originalSlug])
-Updates History for a given slug, renaming the store file and history folder as needed.
+Updates History for a given slug, renaming the store file and history directory as needed.

 **Kind**: instance method of [<code>StorageProvider</code>](#StorageProvider)